Thursday, June 27, 2024

 React JS How to create a component

-How can I create a react component in React project?
+How can I create a React component in a React project?

 To create a React component in your project, you typically follow these steps: